Cultural and Historic

 - Mount Plenty Great House - Mount Plenty was the home of the Custos (superintendent) of Saint Ann, the Honourable John Hiatt, who was born in 1722.
 He also owned the nearby Hiattsfield estate.
 He was 98 years of age when he died, and was buried at Mount Plenty.
 Later owners renovated the building.
 The property was famous for the breeding of horses, as it is today with thoroughbreds and polo ponies, along with cattle.
 Orchids and other tropical flowers are grown for export.
 The Mount Plenty property is privately owned.

 - Nine Mile (Bob Marley Birthplace & Mausoleum): Locally known as Nine Mile, this is the birthplace and burial site of Bob Marley, internationally the most legendary reggae artist ever.
 Nine Mile is a small, poor town high in the mountains of beautiful Saint Ann.
 The site is run by the Bob Marley Foundation and some of the funds generated are used for community development at Nine Mile.
 Tucked behind a tall fence, the site is marked with green and gold flags.
 Tours are led by guides who take visitors through the house and point out the various personal things Bob Marley wrote about in his songs.
 I really enjoyed this tour but the drive into the hills can be treacherous; consider one of their escorted tours or a taxi.
 You get a tour of the very nice mausoleum and the home with walls filled with photographs and messages and mementos left by fans.
 Another larger museum is in Kingston.
 There's also a vegetarian restaurant onsite along with a small gift shop.
 Hours: Daily, 9:30am-6:30pm.
 To get there from Ocho Rios, take the B3 south for 24 miles to Brown's Town.
 Continue south to Alexandria, then head east at the signs for Alva, and in another 9.25 miles you will arrive at Nine Mile.
 If you drove yourself, you'll have to honk at the gate to be let in, or you can call first.
 Parking is limited.
+This video will give you a good overview.
 Phone: 876.995.1763.